 - Utilizing an Integrated Pest Management program which focuses on preventative measures to reduce and control pests

 - Incorporating best practices from Mason’s Honey Bee Initiative

 - Bumblebee and butterfly havens that encourages wildlife and minimizes maintenance;

 - Native plants in gardens to maintain wildflower areas as buffers to forested areas;

-- Composting all of its grass clippings and leaves for mulch;
+- Composting its grass clippings and leaves for mulch;

 - Edible gardens, like the Innovative Food Forest and Potomac Heights Organic Vegetable Garden

-Check out our Sustainability Map to learn more about our sustainable grounds on campus!
+Check out our Sustainability Map to locate some of these areas on campus!